kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 ## Summary

-This KEP proposes a new API to give users control over how much swap a container can use.
+This KEP proposes a new API to give users control over how much swap a container or pod can use.
 The current swap behavior in Kubernetes is implicit, which can lead to under-utilization of swap provisioned on a node.
 Explicit API control for swap enables Kubernetes users to directly manage swap for their workloads, eliminating assumptions about their requirements.
 This proposal also